Open-Attestation/adr/selective_disclosure.md

 1. Nomalising the document into individual key-value pairs
 2. Hashing each of the individual key-value pairs
-3. Compute a hash (merkle root) of all the hashes
+3. Compute the target hash of the document

 In this document, we will describe the steps to: